Ovara-Service/ov_configs/ReadMe.md

-# Config Editor System
+# Ovara Configs - Config Editor System

 This repository provides a configurable system designed to manage and edit server configurations with ease.
 It includes a user-friendly interface for modifying settings dynamically and demonstrates the usage through a sample configuration file.

 ## About the Project

-The Config Editor System is a comprehensive tool for managing server configurations in FiveM.
+The Config Editor System by [Ovara Service](https://shop.ovara.gg) is a comprehensive tool for managing server configurations in FiveM.
 It allows server administrators to:
 - **Easily access and edit configurations** through a graphical user interface (GUI).
 - **Handle configurations dynamically**, ensuring changes are immediately reflected without restarting the server.
 - **Provide examples** for how to implement the system with `sh_bansystem_config.lua` as a template.